rixscx/Computer_Vision_Lab/README.md

 https://scikit-image.org/docs/stable/
 ```

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

+This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
+## Acknowledgements

-I would like to express my sincere gratitude to my lecturer, Dr. Agughasi Victor Ikechukwu(https://github.com/Victor-Ikechukwu), for their invaluable guidance and support throughout this project.
+ - I would like to express my sincere gratitude to my lecturer, Dr. Agughasi Victor Ikechukwu (https://github.com/Victor-Ikechukwu), for their invaluable guidance and support throughout this project.

-Their expertise and insights have been instrumental in the successful completion of this project on image processing techniques using OpenCV and Matplotlib.
+ - Their expertise and insights have been instrumental in the successful completion of this project on image clustering techniques using OpenCV and Matplotlib.
 I am deeply grateful for their encouragement and mentorship.

-Thank you for providing the knowledge and resources needed to explore and implement various computer vision tasks.
+ - Thank you for providing the knowledge and resources needed to explore and implement various computer vision tasks.